battle-lab/twn_tsn/README.md

 You may download example data from [here](https://drive.google.com/file/d/0B4XmrKDM9Pe3bmFaMWhqYXdmbjQ/view?usp=sharing).
 Please unzip the file and put inside the repository directory (in the directory where twn.sh file is).
 If you do not keep data in this directory, please update the settings file accordingly.

 ##Settings
-settings.sh file contains necessary information to run twn.sh.
+_settings.sh_ file contains necessary information to run _twn.sh_.
 You need to edit this file to customize your settings.

 ##Are the installations and the settings are OK?
 To check if all pre-requisites have been successfully installed, and the setting file contains valid configuration, run the following command.